 Alex Soto is a Director of Developer Experience at Red Hat.
-He is passionate about the Java world, software automation, and he believes in the open source software model.
-Alex is the co-author of Testing Java Microservices, Quarkus Cookbook, and Securing Kubernetes Secrets, and contributor to several open-source projects.
+He is passionate about the Java world, and software automation, and he believes in the open source software model.
+Alex is the co-author of Testing Java Microservices, Quarkus Cookbook, and Securing Kubernetes Secrets, and a contributor to several open-source projects.
 A Java Champion since 2017, he is also an international speaker and teacher at Salle URL University.
 Find him on Twitter @alexsotob.

-Today, Natale is a Developer Advocate for OpenShift at Red Hat, helping people within communities and customers have success with their Kubernetes and cloud native strategy.
+Today, Natale is a Developer Advocate for OpenShift at Red Hat, helping people within communities and customers have success with their Kubernetes and cloud-native strategy.